Voodoo Knowledge:

 Who is "Ezili Dantor"?: She is the Lwa of motherhood or single motherhood in voodoo beliefs.
 She is usually represented by the image of Black Madonna of Częstochowa which was brought by Polish soldiers fighting on both sides, in 1802 during the Haitian Revolution.
 Ezili or Erzuli is a fierced protector of women and children.
 She never gets what her heart mostly desires as a result when a servant is possessed by her spirit, she always leaves them sad and tearful.
 She is believed to carry a baby in one hand and a knife in the other, she is a warrior.
 She relates to homosexual men and women.

 What is the creole pig, and what is its importance in the Haitian Revolution?: The creole pig was used as a type of savings account in Haiti, you pay for debts, ceremonies etc...with the creole pig.
 It's a black pig that was very adapted to the climate and Haitian environment.
-Haitians believe that by sacrificing the creole pig in the Bois-Caiman ceremony, they were able to win their first battle against the occupation and to finally becoming the first Independent Country in the Western Hemisphere.
+Haitians believe that by sacrificing the creole pig in the Bois-Caiman ceremony, they were able to win their first battle against the occupation and finally becoming the first Independent Country in the Western Hemisphere.

 What is the difference between Haitian Vodou, Lousiana Voodoo, and West African Vodun?: They all originated from the traditions of the African Diaspora with the exception of Gris-gris from the Hoodoo religion.